Prior Art and Patentability Searching Basics.

 The United States has specific criteria for whether a patent, patent application, or other disclosure may be relevant prior art to a patent application filed at the US Patent Office.
 For example in certain circumstances an earlier disclosure by the same inventor may be excusable.
 In other circumstances an application filed earlier, but published later than your application may be cited against your application.
 If you are unsure, we provide a Free Initial Consultation.

-We highly recommend that you contact a professional patent practitioner for expert help.
+We highly recommend that you contact a patent search company with a USPTO Registered Patent Practitioner for expert help.

 Disclaimer: Nothing in this article constitutes legal advice.
 Prior Art searching and patentability determinations are time consuming and complex tasks.
 Importantly, all patents, patent applications, and non patent literature (everything in academia and the internet) from around the world need to be examined and considered in an exhaustive search.
 Further, the expert search needs to include any and all other related fields of potential use that may be applicable with the idea or invention.

-How to start and do a prior art search – patent searching basics.
+How to start and do a prior art search – Patent Searching Basics.
+Hire Carson Patents as your patent search company.